Rob Garrison

-Biography
+Early life

 Garrison was born on January 23, 1960, and raised in Wheeling, West Virginia.

+Career

 He first became involved in acting at Wheeling Park High School and also had a small role in Starship Invasions (1977) before graduating in 1978.
 He then studied theater at Ohio University on a full scholarship, and received a small role as a convict in Robert Redford's prison film Brubaker (1980).
 After graduating from Ohio University in 1982, he was cast as Tommy in the 1984 film The Karate Kid, although both he and William Zabka tried out for the role of Johnny.
 Garrison reprised this role during season 2 of the Netflix web series Cobra Kai in 2019.
-His Karate Kid character Tommy is remembered for delivering the line "Get him a body bag, yeah!" during the climactic fight between Ralph Macchio's Daniel LaRusso and Zabka's Johnny Lawrence in the original Karate Kid film.
+His Karate Kid character Tommy is remembered for delivering the line "Get him a body bag, yeah!" during the closing moments of the climactic fight between Ralph Macchio's Daniel LaRusso and Zabka's Johnny Lawrence in the original Karate Kid film.
 He later stated that the line, heard while his character is offscreen, was not a part of the original script: "My famous line, I never said that while filming.
 I looped that in two months later.
 I was in the recording booth with John [Avildsen] and he said he needed two seconds of something.
 I said, 'Get him a body bag!' on the first try.
 John said 'That's going to be a classic.
 You'll never be forgotten because of that line.'"

 Garrison continued his acting career over the 1980s and 1990s, appearing in films such as The Karate Kid Part II (cameo) (1986) and Iron Eagle (1986).
 He also had roles in the television shows Coach, St. Elsewhere, MacGyver and Kung Fu: The Legend Continues.

-In the later part of Garrison's life, acting was no longer his full-time work and he was employed as a restaurant manager.
 He acted in the 2007 No More Kings music video Sweep the Leg, which parodied The Karate Kid, The Pledge (2011), and the short film The Static released in 2016.
 Garrison interacted with his fans via social media and reprised the role of Tommy in the second season of Cobra Kai, which was his last performance.
+In that episode, his character dies, and Garrison himself died a few months later.
+A memorial tribute to Garrison preceded the credits in Cobra Kai season 3, episode 1, "Aftermath".

+Personal life

+In a later part of Garrison's life, acting was no longer his full-time work and he was employed as a restaurant manager.

+Death

 Garrison continued acting on stage in local theatre productions in Wheeling until his health began to fail him.
 He died on September 27, 2019, at the age of 59.
 He had been admitted to a West Virginia hospital for treatment of kidney and liver issues, where he had been hospitalized for a month until his organs shut down.